Study of Flat Spectrum Radio Quasars and BL Lacertae Objects as Sources of Diffusive Ultra High-Energy Cosmic Rays: Flux of UHECRs

 For scenarios involving a mixed composition of CRs, the flux-weighted mean depth of the shower maximum is computed as

 Here, $J_i(E)$ denotes the flux of each nuclear species.

 We provide the $\chi^2$ test for both source models with Auger and TA data, and it is defined as

 where $\text{J}^i_\text{th}$ are the theoretical values of flux obtained from our calculations and $\text{J}^i_\text{obs}$ are the observed flux values, which are obtained from the Auger and the TA experiment. $\sigma$ denotes the total uncertainty in each energy bin, incorporating both statistical and systematic errors.
-The corresponding reduced $\chi^2$ values with the combined Auger and TA data are $2.02$ and $2.43$ for FSRQs and BL Lac objects respectively.
+The corresponding reduced $\chi^2$ values with the combined Auger and TA data are $2.37$ and $2.55$ for FSRQs and BL Lac objects respectively.
+To assess the relative performance of different source classes, we compute the Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC), defined as

+where $k$ is the number of free parameters and $N$ is the number of data points.
+These criteria provide a quantitative basis for comparing models with different parametrisations.
+Lower values of AIC and BIC indicate a statistically preferred model, as they represent a better balance between goodness of fit and model complexity, while higher values imply a poorer fit or unnecessary parametrisation.